Whimsy Stick

 No. Unstructured play creates chaos.
 Structured play creates closure.
 Your dog completes the predatory motor pattern and then comes down from it on your command.
 An unfulfilled drive causes escalation.
 A satisfied one produces calm.

 Yes, significantly.
 A 10-minute structured session completes the predatory motor pattern, producing neurological resolution that walking cannot.
-A herding dog that walks for two hours and still won’t settle will often crash after a single session.
-If your dog is still hyper after walks, this is typically why.
+A herding dog that walks for two hours and still will not settle will often crash after a single session.

 Yes, with modifications.
 Keep sessions to 3 to 5 minutes, avoid hard directional changes, let the puppy win frequently, and keep the lure on the ground.
 Puppies under 12 months should not do high-intensity sprinting.
 The impulse control component is more valuable than the physical exercise at this stage.